Habakkuk 1:2-3;2:2-4; 2 Timothy 1:6-8,13-14; Luke 17:5-10

 In today’s First Reading we heard the prophet Habakkuk calling out to the Lord because of the violence that surrounded him.
 Habakkuk who wrote before the Babylonian invasion complains to Yahweh that the enemies have ravished their territories.
 Destruction, violence, strife, contention, these had become the norm of the day.
 Habakkuk was frustrated because the Lord was not taking control of the situation.
 He complained that the Lord God would not save the people.
 Responding to Habakkuk’s cry to Heaven, the Lord God answered, telling him to write the vision and make it plain on tablets, so that a runner may read it.
 In His message, God said that there is still a vision for the appointed time which speaks of the end, and does not lie.
 If it seems to tarry, he asked him to wait for it; it will surely come, it will not delay.
 In other words, God was telling him to wait patiently for the last age that will come.
 The last age, or the end, is the time in which we now live.
 Then God concluded by saying that the man who is rash, he has no integrity.
 The wicked will come to a terrible end.
 But those who obey the commandments of God, they will live a long life.
 The righteous live by their faith.

 Today’s Gospel contains exhortations about faith and service.
-The request from the disciples for faith comes immediately after the warning of Jesus to beware of temptations to faith.
+The disciples’ request for faith comes immediately after the warning of Jesus to beware of temptations to faith.
 The disciples would have realized the unwavering faith of Jesus in his Father.
 What the apostles were asking was greater confidence, greater trust in God, so that they could participate and continue the works of Jesus.
-They presupposed that they already have faith but not sufficient and so they ask Jesus to increase it.
-But Jesus response must have shocked them as he told them that they should have greater trust in God.
-When he gave the example of the mulberry tree to be uprooted, Jesus did not expect them to believe in the impossible.
-But he did expect his followers to allow God to make the impossible possible, with human cooperation.
-At the same time Jesus warned the disciples that faith and service to God is essential whereby faith expressed is rewarded.
-He told them that when a person has already performed his duty in faith, his response ought to be to say generously that he has done only what is expected of him and he is only his unworthy servant.
-In other words Jesus told the disciples that one can never have a claim on God.
-Our response to the one who gives us faith is of service.
+They presuppose that they already have faith but not sufficient and so they ask him to increase it.
+But Jesus response must have shocked them as he tells them that they should have greater trust in God.
+When he gives the example of the mulberry tree to be uprooted, Jesus does not expect us to believe in the impossible.
+But he does expect his followers to allow God to make the impossible possible, with our cooperation.
+At the same time Jesus warns the disciples that faith and service to God whereby faith is expressed must be rewarded.
+He tells them that when a person has performed his duty in faith the response ought to be to say that he has done what is expected of him to do and he is only his unworthy servant.
+In other words Jesus tells that one can never have a claim on God.
+Our greatest response to the one who gives us faith is one of service.
 Hence faith for us is like a bridge that leads us to reach out to one another and to God.
-Faith can build bridges, and bless with grace and at the same time remove all obstacles that come across our path.
+Faith can build bridges, bind and bless with grace and at the same time remove all obstacles that come across our path.

-The Gospel speaks to us about the disciples asking Jesus for an increase of faith.
-This prayer may well reflect the feelings of some communities of early Christians, who saw their future very bleak and they wondered whether, as a small minority in a sea of hostility and even persecution, they had any future at all.
-Historically in the ensuing centuries, many Christians had been overwhelmed with persecution and the destruction of their Church.
+In the Gospel the disciples ask Jesus for an increase of faith.
+This prayer may well reflect the feelings of some communities of early Christians, who saw their future in very bleak and who wondered whether, as a small minority in a sea of hostility and even persecution, they had any future.
+And, in the ensuing centuries, many Christians have been overwhelmed with persecution and the obliteration of their Church.
 The faith that is being asked for is not to have a better knowledge of our doctrine.
-What is being asked for is a much deeper and stronger trust and confidence that our God is near us, even when he seems so far away, that he will take care of his own people.
+What is being asked for is a much deeper and stronger trust and confidence that our God is near us, even when he seems so far away, that he will take care of his own.
 That does not mean, however, that with such a faith Christian life will be free of all hardship and difficulty.
 Being a Christian, taking the Gospel seriously, is never going to be easy.
 God has promised his loving care but he has never promised a life free of pain, difficulties, suffering, or even sudden and violent death.
-What God did promise is that, with a deep faith and trust in him, we can endure pain and difficulties, that we can accept pain and suffering, if and when it comes, for the sake of making the message of Jesus a reality in our world.
+What God does promise is that, with a deep faith and trust in him, we can endure pain and difficulties, that we can accept pain and suffering, if and when it comes, for the sake of making the message of Jesus a reality in our world.

 Jesus uses this parable to teach the disciples that there is never a time in the life of discipleship when one has done all one can do and therefore should be rewarded for good work.
 First of all the good that a disciple does is as much the fruit of God’s grace as it is disciple’s good efforts.
 Secondly there is never a time in the life of discipleship when a disciple can say that he or she has done enough.
 Human effort always comes short when compared to what God deserves.
 The parable teaches us the valuable lesson on humility.
 We must be aware that our faith is increased by our works that are manifested by the power of the Holy Spirit.
 Faith is increased by serving others, not by being served.
 Faith is increased when we manifest our love towards others, our family, friends and strangers.
 True faith is unselfish.
 Living faith is unselfish faith.
 It seeks to give rather than receive.
 It seeks to obey God, not “me, I and myself.”
 Unselfish faith is humble, not full of pride.
 It admits that “We are worthless slaves; we have done only what we ought to have done.”
 Hence our Faith has to be an attitude, conviction and conduct based on a right relationship with God.
 It is not static, but grows in strength and depth as we nourish that relationship with our Creator throughout our lives.
 It is a bond of relationship based on the God who reveals himself continuously through his creative, redemptive and sanctification works.